 The 4th phase paintings belong to the early centuries of the Christian era.
 These paintings depict horse riders, religious symbols, tunic-like dress & script of a different period.
 5th phase paintings belong to the early medieval age.
 These paintings are inferior in quality geometrical designs, curvy lines; Brahmanical deities like Ganesh & Nataraja are portrayed.

-Red & white colors were used most commonly in Bhimbetaka, at times yellow & green also used.
+Red & white colors were used most commonly in Bhimbetaka, at times yellow & green were also used.
 These colors were prepared by using natural mineral, plant extract & wooden charcoal.
-Animal fat mixed with color to make them permanent.
-Bhimbetaka included in UNESCO’s world heritage site list in 2003.
+Animal fat is mixed with color to make them permanent.
+Bhimbetaka was included in UNESCO’s world heritage site list in 2003.
 The significance of Bhimbetaka painting can be comprehended in the form that these are the oldest paintings in India.
 These paintings marked the beginning of the art of painting in the Indian subcontinent.
 Painting indicates that early Stone Age man was not bereft of cultural sense.
 The test of Stone Age man in fine is revealed by these paintings.

 Paintings help in understanding the pattern of life during the Stone Age & the evolution of human life during different time periods.
 The scenes of communal dance in this painting indicate that early man was aware of dance.
 Colors used in these paintings help in the understanding of knowledge chemical science during the Stone Age.

 Paintings in Harappan Civilization

 The Harappan made very fine paintings depicting fish, animals, birds, geometrical designs & flowers on the outer red surface of the pot in black color.
 These paintings informed us that the art of painting was highly developed during the Harappan Age.
 Colors used in these painting light on knowledge of chemical science.